Last updated on November 4, 2025

 Intrepid Paleontologist | Illustration by Irina Nordsol

-While technically a new mechanic, it's more of a new way to handle an existing ability that we've seen fairly frequently.
+Finality counters are a relatively recent addition to Magic: The Gathering.
+It's more of a new way to handle an existing ability that we've seen fairly frequently.
 But having the ability as part of a counter (as opposed to being meshed into the card's rules text) adds a subtle layer of strategy.

-WotC has mentioned that we'll see finality counters in most sets going forward, so let's dive into what these new counters are all about!
+We'll be seeing these counters in most sets going forward, so let's dive into what they're all about!

 Admiral Brass, Unsinkable - Illustration by Jason Rainville